 The carbon/nitrogen ratio needs to be altered.
-Remember: too wet, add dry matter, such as newspaper; too dry, add water along with something high in nitrogen such as blood and bone, Dynamic Lifter pellets, or chicken manure.
+If your compost is too wet, add dry matter, such as newspaper; if it is too dry, add water along with something high in nitrogen such as blood and bone, Dynamic Lifter pellets, or chicken manure.
 And don't forget to regularly turn the heap over!